Add Static Files

 You can identify all files in a folder using the wildcard * in the last path segment, such as folder/*.
 You can identify all files in a folder at any depth using the wildcard ** in the last path segment, such as folder/**.
 Matching a folder has no effect (e.g., folder).
 Wildcards never match hidden files.
 Hidden files must always be written using an exact path match.

-Let’s also promote all files in the static folder by adding the wildcard match the static_files key in the ui.yml file.
+Let’s also promote all files in the about folder by adding the wildcard match the static_files key in the ui.yml file.

 src/ui.yml